 When you diet, it’s usually something short-term and not a “way of eating” that is sustainable forever.
 I urge you to source locally, eat fresh, whole foods and cook as much as possible on your own.
 This alone will improve your health tremendously!

-Hopefully these tips will help you release some of your food guilt around eating and you can have a healthy relationship with food and your body again.
+Hopefully these tips will help you release some of your food guilt around eating and you can

 Spending time making meals with love and eating them with our full attention can help you nurture and nourish your body.